Amplats to sell strike-hit South African mines

 Griffith said a number of potential suitors had expressed interest and insisted at an interim results presentation that "this is not a fire sale."

-He said the company had not been forced to sell because of the strike and had been repositioning in favour of less labour-intensive activities for some time.
+He said the company had not been forced to sell because of the strike and had been repositioning in favor of less labor-intensive activities for some time.

 But the stoppage has clearly forced its hand due to the heavy losses in production.